Social-GPT/agent/README.md

 - 💡 Offers suggestions according to the provided brand description
 - 📝 Generates a list of topics and formulates ideas for each one
 - 🤖 Creates the body of posts automatically
+- 🐦 Facilitates post creation for Twitter, 📘 Facebook, and 📸 Instagram
+- 🎆 Generates images for each post using StableDiffusion
 - 🔍 Selects hashtags intelligently
 - 😊 Incorporates emojis in the posts
-- 🐦 Facilitates post creation for Twitter, 📘 Facebook, and 📸 Instagram
 - 🌐 Allows you to write posts in any language

 ## 🗺️ Roadmap
 - 🖼️ Plans to automatically select images from Unsplash
-- 👩‍🎨 Aims to integrate with AI image generators
 - 📣 Working on different brand communication styles
 - 🕺 Aspires to incorporate Tiktok, 📌 Pinterest, 💼 LinkedIn, and more